semred86/framework-my/readme.md

-#Simple PHP MVC framework
+#My PHP MVC framework

-This is a simple PHP MVC framework
+This is an example of an MVC framework I created for educational purposes.